 Current medications for scleroderma focus on treating the four main features of the disease: inflammation, autoimmunity, vascular disease, and tissue fibrosis.
 For inflammation, the most commonly prescribed medicines for scleroderma are NSAIDs and corticosteroids.
 As described above these medicines have significant adverse effects when given chronically, but more important they have not proven to be effective in treating scleroderma.
 For autoimmunity, the most commonly prescribed medicines for scleroderma are immunosuppressants.
 These include methotrexate, cyclosporine, anti-thymocyte globulin, mycophenolate mofetil, azathioprine, and cyclophosphamide.
 While these have been shown to have some benefit, they are effective only in a limited number of cases and have significant side effects including increased infection and malignancy.
 For vascular disease, the most commonly prescribed medicines for scleroderma are medicines which improve blood flow to target organs affected by the disease and reduce blood pressure.
 These include calcium channel blockers, angiotensin converting enzyme (ACE) inhibitors, endothelin-1 receptor inhibitors and prostacyclins.
-While these drugs are effective for the treatment of some of the vascular complications of scleroderma they have no benefit for the inflammatory or fibrotic manifestations.
+While these drugs are effective for the treatment of scleroderma is the anti-fibrotics.
+The most commonly prescribed anti-fibrotic manifestations.
 The last class of drugs for the treatment of scleroderma is the anti-fibrotics.
 The most commonly prescribed anti-fibrotic medicines for scleroderma are colchicine, para-aminobenzoic acid (PABA), dimethyl sulfoxide, and D-penicillamine.
 These drugs are typically of limited benefit and are used fairly infrequently.
 Recently the drug pirfenidone was approved in Europe for the treatment of Idiopathic Pulmonary Fibrosis (a disease that also causes fibrosis of the lungs).
 However, it has not yet been approved in the U.S., and its effectiveness in treating scleroderma has not been established.